QuentinRougemont/LDhat_workflow/Readme.md

 Edit files `02.interval_iteration.sh` and  `03.rhomap_iteration.sh`
 in `02-scripts`

-to choose appropriate MCMC length, etc.
+to choose appropriate MCMC length, and other relevand parameters.

 Then edit files

 `02-scripts/graham_cedar/04.interval_parallel_NC_arg.sh` and

 `02-scripts/graham_cedar/05.rhomap_parallel_NC_arg.sh`

 to match your cluster requirement end run the script